-The Quality Standard
+The Quality Standard for sustainable investing

 The Quality Standard stipulates a set of portfolio and process level requirements.
 A financial product should at least fulfil these requirements to receive the label.
 They are a mix of exclusion, impact, engagement, transparency and accountability.